 About Midland National Life Insurance

 Midland National Life Insurance Company was founded in 1906 as Dakota Mutual Life Insurance and later changed its name to Midland National in 1925.
 Headquartered in Sioux Falls, South Dakota, the company has focused primarily on life insurance and annuities, experiencing steady growth over the past century.
-Midland markets its financial products through a network of over 40,000 independent agents and financial advisers across the country, excluding New York.
+Midland markets its financial products through a nationwide network of over 40,000 independent agents and financial advisers, excluding New York.

 Midland National policies are usually fully underwritten, though life insurance without a medical exam is available through an accelerated underwriting process for eligible applicants.